Plan to fire artillery over a California highway during JD Vance base visit irks governor

 “The President is putting his ego over responsibility with this disregard for public safety,” the Democratic governor said in a statement.
 “Firing live rounds over a busy highway isn’t just wrong — it’s dangerous.”

-The Republican vice president and Defense Secretary Pete Hegseth are visiting Camp Pendleton in North San Diego County to celebrate the Marine Corps’ 250th anniversary, and troops will put on a show of amphibious vehicles and aircraft with a beach landing demonstration.
+The Republican vice president and Defense Secretary Pete Hegseth visited Camp Pendleton in North San Diego County to celebrate the Marine Corps’ 250th anniversary, and watch troops put on a show of amphibious vehicles and aircraft demonstrating a beach assault.

 The state had considered closing the freeway earlier in the week, but the U.S. Marines said Thursday that the event would occur on approved training ranges and comport with established safety protocols.